Successful Machine Learning just got a lot easier with the ForePaaS Platform

-Building a viable machine learning (ML) system for any need typically involves many steps and resources.
+Building a successful Machine Learning (ML) project for any need typically involves many steps and resources.
 Let’s briefly examine the key requirements involved from both a process and infrastructure perspective, starting with the processes, and then discuss a much easier way to do it.

-The first and most obvious process requirement for building an ML system is to determine the problem you’re solving:
+The first and most obvious process requirement for building an successful machine learning project is to determine the problem you’re solving:

 - Are you trying to predict traffic patterns in the greater New York Metropolitan area 40 years from now?